microsoft/fluent-ui-react/specs/Accessibility.md

 ## Validation framework
 Fluent UI development build includes [Ability attributes](https://github.com/microsoft/ability-attributes) validation framework that validates the accessibility on the documentation page in real time.
 Any detected error is immediately reported in the bottom edge of the window.

-The [schema](https://github.com/microsoft/fluent-ui-react/blob/master/packages/ability-attributes/schema.json) that defines the accessibility rules is higly customizable and needs to reflect current state of the components.
+The [schema](https://github.com/microsoft/fluent-ui-react/blob/master/packages/ability-attributes/schema.json) that defines the accessibility rules is highly customizable and needs to reflect current state of the components.